 I adopted a dog with a roommate, my name was on the adoption papers and I paid the fees up front.
 We have split everything since then, food toys ect.
 When she moved out, she took the dog with her without my permission.
 I have been in contact with her about setting up a schedule so we can both spend...
 Read more »

 Most people become very attached to their pets.
 Since you paid the fees and "adopted" the dog, you should have some rights to at least visit the dog.
 It would be easier to work out a solution if both of you could come up with a plan for sharing the dog.
-If she absolutely refuses to let you see...Read more »
+If she absolutely refuses to let...Read more »

 A change of venue is requested via a Motion, and you would have to show good cause for that request.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney such as myself.
 You can read more about me, my...Read more »